Find Trade Colleges

 Randolph, VT

-Vermont Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #10 on the list.
-Located in the rural area of Randolph, Vermont Tech is a public school with a small student population.
+With a ranking of #10, Vermont Technical College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+Located in the remote area of Randolph, Vermont Tech is a public college with a small student population.

 Vermont Tech undergraduate students pay an average of $29,502 in tuition and fees each year.